justhali/justhali/README.md

 # 💫 About Me:
-✨  I've finished an apprenticeship in February 2024 at [SNCF Connect & Tech](https://jobs.connect-tech.sncf/nous) and [O'Clock school](https://oclock.io)<br>📚 I'm currently working on personal projects to improve my skills and take care of myself by going at my own pace <br>🎯 Goals : gain more confidence in JS to be a front-end developer<br> Here is my [portfolio](https://halima-ah.netlify.app) </p><br>
+✨I've finished an apprenticeship in February 2024 at [SNCF Connect & Tech](https://jobs.connect-tech.sncf/nous) and [O'Clock school](https://oclock.io) <br> 📚 I'm currently working on personal projects to improve my skills and take care of myself by going at my own pace <br> 🎯 Goals : gain more confidence in JS to be a front-end developer <br> 🤗 Here is my [portfolio](https://halima-ah.netlify.app) </p><br>

 ## 🌐 Socials: